Commonwealth Games 2018: Sanjita Chanu delivers another gold medal for India - NewsX

 Also Read: Commonwealth Games 2018, Day 2 LIVE: Sanjita Chanu clinches gold in women’s 53 kg weightlifting event

 Earlier in Commonwealth Games 2014 held in Glasgow, Khumukcham Sanjita Chanu opened India’s account on the opening day of the event by clinching a gold medal in women’s 48 kg weightlifting category.
-The 24-year-old weightlifter lifted a total weight of 173 kg and missed the Commonwealth Games record by 2 kg.For all the latest Sports News, download NewsX App
+The 24-year-old weightlifter lifted a total weight of 173 kg and missed the Commonwealth Games record by 2 kg.For all the latest Commonwealth Games 2018 News, download NewsX App